vienskaz/AI-TinderBot/README.md

  with phone, Bot will be able to log in by himself without phone authorization.

- When bot is logged he will automically skip pop ups and then collect photo and decide to swipe right or left based on hair color.
+ When bot is logged he will automically skip pop ups and then collect photo and decide to swipe right or left based on hair color as long as likes are available.

  Additionaly scarp.py is script which